timolinn/os-and-blockchain/blockchain/bitcoin_and_crypto_princeton.md

 + A hash function is a mathematical function with the three following properties:
   + its input can be a string of any size (arbitrary length).
   + it produces a fixed size output.
 For the purpose of making the discussion in this chapter concrete, we will assume a 256‐bit output size.
 However, our discussion holds true for any output size as long as it is sufficiently large.
   + It is efficiently computable.
 Intuitively this means that for a given input string, you can figure out what the output of the hash function is in a reasonable amount of time.
 More technically, computing the hash of an n ‐bit string should have a running time that is O( n ).

-+ A cryptographcally secure hash function must have the following properties: 1) Collosion-resitance 2) Hiding 3) puzzle-friendliness.
++ A cryptographcally secure hash function must have the following properties:
+  1) Collision-resitance
+  2) Hiding
+  3) puzzle-friendliness.
 + Puzzle friendliness is specific to cryptocurrencies not the general hash funtions requirements.
 + A hash function H is said to be collision resistant if it is infeasible to find two values, x and y, such that x ≠ y, yet H(x) = H(y).
 + Hashes are used to verify file integrity, say we generate a _message digest_ of a file we upload to a server and store it somewhere secure, we can compute the hash when we redownload our file and compare it to the one we stored to verify that it has not been modified.
 Hash functions provide the ability to perform such verification by being _collision-free_.